nstarman/2019-10-22-dotAstronomy-Plotting-Workshop/README.md

 - ggplot
 - etc...

 For a long enumeration of other available plotting libraries, see the list maintained at the [Python Wiki](https://wiki.python.org/moin/NumericAndScientific/Plotting).
 Unfortunately, we will not have time to explore these great resources in detail.
 There are notebooks to assist in setting up *mpld3* and Plotly. *mpld3* can be used for advanced features, or just as an in-situ modifier for Matplotlib.
 Plotly is a different plotting libraries with different syntax -- hardly seems worth it.
 But learning Plotly is just as valuable as Matplotlib for two reasons: one, because after its major overhaul it is now a powerful and rationally constructed library for interactive plots.
-And two, because Plotly produces HTML plots that can be easily integrated into website and other public facing media and can also be integrated with some incredible tools, like [Dash](https://dash-gallery.plotly.host/Portal/).
+And two, because Plotly produces HTML plots that can be easily integrated into website and other public facing media and can also be integrated with some incredible tools, like [Dash](https://dash-gallery.plotly.host/Portal/) or [Glue](http://glueviz.org/index.html).
 Put together, Plotly can easily accomplish things with which Matplotlib struggles, even with the assistance of tools such as *mpld3*.

 <br>